 - The best smart lighting gadgets to light your home

 - The best smart thermostat 2019: control your heating and hot water from your phone

 Once you’ve got the above smart home equipment installed, you can start getting really creative.
 Using 'Routines' or If This Then That (IFTTT) apps, you can make all the devices speak to each other to make them trigger functions in sequence from a single command.

 For instance, you could programme your smart home gear to respond to the phrase 'Alexa, I’m home', thereby turning the lights on, turning up the thermostat and setting a Wi-Fi connected kettle to boil.
 Genius.

 Discover more in our guide to the internet of things.

 Perfect for the forgetful types, smart assistants have the capacity to set timed reminders with just a simple spoken request.
 This will fire off an alarm and notify you of what needs doing, and when.

 When you make a reminder using a smart speaker, it’ll also intelligently transfer it to your phone too, so you don’t forget anything while you’re out and about either.

 Many of the assistants can also integrate with existing task list and reminder apps on your phone or computer.
 Alexa, for instance, works incredibly well at turning voice requests into items to tick off in the superb Todoist app once the pair are synced up.

-Travelling abroad?
-Need to know how to say hello in German, or help figuring out how many yen to a pound?
+Travelling abroad and need to know how to say 'hello' in German, or figure out how many yen to a pound?
 Smart assistants are worldly know-it-alls, capable of translating dozens of languages from across the globe, and able to give you the most up-to-date currency conversion rates.
 It’s just one of the reasons why they’re such useful travel buddies for the solo adventurer.